Get answers to your questions about the International Teacher Exchange Program.

 - Have your Principal – in consultation with your Director – complete the Principal Recommendation Form.

-Note: all forms must be completed and submitted electronically.
+Note: Forms will be made available when the application period opens.
+All forms must be completed and submitted electronically.

 No, our teacher exchange team will attempt to match successful applicants with a suitable exchange counterpart, however, you can request to exchange with a particular teacher on your application form.

 Our teacher exchange team currently co-ordinates exchanges to Canada, the United States of America, and European International Schools as available.
 Note: If your application is successful, you will need to be able to meet immigration and entry requirements of the host country.
 Some exchange locations may require a copy of your teacher education studies and NSW Teachers Certificate.